Hawaii Fun Facts and Trivia

 Northwestern Hawaiian Islands Fun Facts

-The Northwestern Hawaiian Islands are a National Monument since June 15, 2006, when George W. Bush issued a public proclamation that created the Northwestern Hawaiian Islands Marine National Monument under the Antiquities Act of 1906.
-In 2007, it was renamed to Papahānaumokuākea Marine National Monument.
-The Monument encompasses 140,000 square miles (360,000 square km) of ocean waters, including ten islands and atolls of the Northwestern Hawaiian Islands, making it the largest marine wildlife reserve in the world.
-It's about the size of California.
+The Northwestern Hawaiian Islands are part of Papahanaumokuakea Marine National Monument.
+The Monument was first created in 2006 as the Northwestern Hawaiian Islands Marine National Monument and was renamed in 2007.
+It now encompasses 582,578 square miles (1,508,870 square km) of the Pacific Ocean, including ten islands and atolls of the Northwestern Hawaiian Islands.
+It is one of the largest marine conservation areas in the world.